 Check out the tips below to help you land the job you want.

 Of course, you don’t have the skills required for your desired position.
 What you can do about it is to compensate it by learning and earning, what may be termed as, ‘micro experiences.’
 This simply means preparing yourself by reading all about what the job entails through blogs and other relevant sources.

 There are plenty of online resources that you can tap, such as VolunteerMatch, Catchafire and Fiverr.
 While VolunteerMatch provides local and virtual opportunities, Catchafire provides short-term volunteer opportunities and Fiverr lets you list the skill that you want to develop (and you can even make some money in the process).
+Finishing a graduate certificate of IT leadership can also be one of your options if you’re in the tech industry to help you enhance both your technical and leadership skills.
 This way you can gain a lot of micro experiences quickly.

 For example, if you are applying for a job that reads “Want someone to use Facebook for attracting potential customers to purchase our product on our website.”
 You have to look for ways to display your product marketing skills.
 This you can demonstrate by sharing the work of your existing clients (either get their consent or anonymize the work), to flaunt your work to a recruiter.

 The knowledge gained from these sources can be easily converted into experience.
 And this, you need to exhibit on various platforms regularly visited by your potential employers.